 One of the newest Henry Hoover vacuums is the HVR160.
 It has the same features as the regular Henry, just with a smaller 6 litre capacity and more compact design.
-Unfortunately, this model is currently not available in the UK, but we'll update this post if this changes.
+This model wasn't available for a long time in the UK, but is now finally stocked by several retailers.

 Aside from a smaller drum capacity, the HVR160 is also lighter than the 200.
 It still has a 10 metre cable, TriTex filtration and energy efficient motor, but is easier to move around.

 If you don't need a full-size Henry but want all the same features, the HVR160 is a great choice.
 In fact, for most people it's probably the better option due to its cheaper price.